oduerr/hsk/hsk5_flashcard_spec.md

 ### 4.07.01 Sound Button Interaction Safety
-	•	The Play Sound button must be in its own tap/click area, visually distinct from the card’s Mistake/Correct toggle zone.
+	•	The Play Sound button must be in its own tap/click area, visually distinct from the card's Mistake/Correct toggle zone.
 	•	Tapping/clicking the sound button must only play audio and never toggle the mistake state.
 	•	Maintain a minimum safe distance (8–12 px) from any toggle area to prevent accidental activation.
 	•	Applies to both desktop and mobile layouts.